This post may contain affiliate links. Please see my disclosure policy.

 Return 1 cup apple cider to the saucepan and bring to a boil, then reduce heat and simmer until the mixture is reduced to 1/2 cup.
 Let cool to room temperature before using in the doughnut batter.

-Tips for Easy Baked Doughnuts
+Tips for Easy Baked Donuts

 Melt the butter in one bowl, and combine the sugar and cinnamon in a second shallow bowl.
-Dip the doughnut tops lightly in melted butter, then dunk in cinnamon-sugar.
+Dip the donut tops lightly in melted butter, then dunk in cinnamon-sugar.
 Repeat with the other side.
-For really delicious doughnuts, give the tops a second dunk in cinnamon-sugar, then enjoy!

 Baked Apple Cider Doughnuts